 More than 25 Years of Compassionate Advocacy

 Working through a divorce can put families under tremendous stress and the right steps for a couple to take are not always clear.
-At the Law Office of Thomas P. Gill, Jr., we have been serving families since 1988 and can help you to understand the legal options available to you and your family.
+At Barnett Gill, we have been serving families since 1988 and can help you to understand the legal options available to you and your family.
 Whether you want to explore options out of the courtroom or a litigated divorce is on the horizon, our Brandon divorce lawyer can provide compassionate representation during each step of the process.

 Do you have questions about divorce?
 Call (813) 305-0353 and schedule a consultation today.